Jcnator/Grid-Drawer/README.md

 # Grid-Drawer
-Simple Grid Drawer program on python
+Simple Grid Drawer program on python to make grids intended for rpg encounters.
+I made this because I could not find good alternatives for something that makes hexagonal grids.

 Program takes image_path, grid_type, grid_size, grid_width, and angle as input